wigglemuff/fun-with-go/practice-sets/readme.md

 1. Delete a file

 ## Regex Operations
-1. Match a string with a pattern
+1. Match a string without compiling the pattern
-1. Compile a pattern
+1. Compile a pattern and match a string
-1. Match with compiled pattern
+1. Find string
+1. Find string index
+1. Find all string
+1. Find all string index
-1. Find matched pattern
+1. Find string submatch
-1. Find matched pattern's index
+1. Find string submatch index
-1. Find submatch
+1. Find all string submatch
-1. Find submatch's index
+1. Find all string submatch index
+1. Replace all string
+1. Split string